jamie-miller-rva/Cryptocurrencies/README.md

 ![crypto_in_3d](./Images/fig1.svg)

 ## A Grouping of Crypto Currencies on a Scatter Plot of TotalCoinsMined vs. TotalCoinsSupply (scaled using StandardScaler)
 The visualization groups the 532 crypto currencies into one of four groups using KMeans analysis.
-The values of TotalCoinsMined and TotalCoinsSupply are Standardized to a scale between 0 - 1 to assist in visualizing the differences between groups see the notebook for an interactive visualization
+The values of TotalCoinsMined and TotalCoinsSupply are Standardized to a scale between -1 and +1 to assist in visualizing the differences between groups see the notebook for an interactive visualization

 ![crypto scatterplot](./Images/Crypto_ScatterPlot.png)